BrizamarCaxias/BrizamarCaxias/README.md

 ### Hi there, I'm Brizamar Caxias. 👋
 Hi there, I'm Brizamar Caxias👋

-<p> I'm a Computer Engineer at Federal University of Ceará.
+<p> I'm a Computer Engineer at Federal University of Ceará  in Sobral-CE (Brazil).
 I like coffe and subjects about Algorithms, Software Engineering, Linux, Cyber Security and Telecomunication.
-On my github you was find many projects and tutorials describing how  works some projects (Protocols, API, Call System, Oprational System, ... ) and things associated my interest study subjects.
+On my github you will find many projects and tutorials describing how  works some things (Protocols, API, Call System, Oprational System, ... ) and projects associated my interesting study.
 All tutorials will be written in english.</p>

 <div align="center">